Starting Out as a Videographer: 8 Pieces of Essential Equipment for Beginners

 Video files can quickly fill up your computer's storage.
 Invest in an external hard drive to store your video projects and keep your computer running smoothly.
 (It’s also a good idea to back up all your clips to a Cloud or a service-based storage like Dropbox in case anything happens to the external hard drive)

 Remember that you don't need to break the bank when starting out.
 In fact, there are several online camera companies that will let you purchase everything you need at once and pay it off interest-free over one year.
 It’s a great financing option for those of you who may not have several thousand dollars on hand to spend on the equipment you need.
 (Click here for a list of our equipment recommendations!).
 As you gain experience and decide to pursue videography more seriously, you can gradually upgrade your equipment.
 Videography can be a very profitable business so think of the initial expense as an investment on your future!
 The key is to start with the basics, practice consistently, and develop your unique style as a videographer.
-And always watch videos that inspire you & follow other people’s work.
-These are great self-educating practices that should become habitual for you to continue learning and growing!
+Also, watch videos from other creators that inspire you.
+When these self-education practices become part of your routine, learning and growth follow naturally.

 A person wearing headphones is playing a video game on a computer.